 Starting with one of the outer frames in the nuc, gently lift it up (you may have to use a hive tool if there is propolis involved).
 Keep it over the nuc as much as possible and gently move it over the top of the beehive.
 Insert the frame, adjacent to one of the empty frames left in the hive.

 At the end of this process, all the frames from the nuc will be in the beehive.
-Add in however many frames you need to ensure the full count (8 or 10 frames).
+Add in however many frames you need to ensure the full count (8 or 10 frames, depending on your box size).
 For example, if this is a 10 frame box, you have a 5 frame nuc and you had removed 6 from the box, you will need to add just one back to bring it back to 10 frames.

 Although the colony is established and has some honey reserves, it may require a little help until its foragers get the production line going.
 Their ability to add to those honey reserves depends on many factors, such as the weather and if there is a honey flow.
 So, adding a feeder may well be justified.